 Yes.
 Even if you live in Toronto or the surrounding area, you are still required to live in residence with your venture team for the summer.
 Much of the program´s learning will happen outside of the classroom, after hours.
 By living with your peers and co-founders, you will gain the most from your summer, devote more time to your new venture and form deeper bonds with The Next 36.

 We encourage applications from individuals who aspire to build nationally or internationally significant organizations.
 The program is highly selective and designed primarily for outstanding individuals who are currently enrolled in their final 2 years of undergraduate study or have graduated in 2014 (winter/spring term only).
-The program is open to applicants who are under 27 years of age as of January 15, 2015.

 The program is for Canadian citizens or permanent residents of Canada.
 We accept undergraduate students from any university or degree-granting institution, enrolled in any discipline.
 No discipline or university will receive special favour from the selection committee and applicants will be judged on the basis of merit, aptitude and potential as demonstrated through their application.